ltubia/run_analysis/CODEBOOK.md

 ####Description:
 According to "Getting and Cleaning Data" course project requirements, this function consumes several text files within a zip compressed file that represents data collected from the accelerometers from the Samsung Galaxy S smartphone and creates a text file containing a tidy data set, calculating average of std and mean measures grouped by activity and subject.
-Below, You'll be able to find a more detailed explanation about [Input](https://github.com/ltubia/run_analysis/blob/master/CODEBOOK.md#input-data) and [Output](https://github.com/ltubia/run_analysis/blob/master/CODEBOOK.md#output-data) data respectively.
+You'll be able to find a more detailed explanation about [Input](https://github.com/ltubia/run_analysis/blob/master/CODEBOOK.md#input-data) and [Output](https://github.com/ltubia/run_analysis/blob/master/CODEBOOK.md#output-data) data respectively below.

 ####Input data:
 Input data represents data collected from the accelerometers from the Samsung Galaxy S smartphone.
 A full description is available at the site where the data was obtained: